Snoop Dogg: Political views and activism

 Snoop Dogg advocates for the defunding of police departments, saying: "We need to start taking that money out of their pocket and put it back into our communities where we can police ourselves".

 Snoop Dogg has consistently expressed his support for tighter gun control.
 In 2013, then known as Snoop Lion, he told HuffPost Live: "Politicians, you all got to pay attention, man.
 This world that we live in, it's so easy to get your hands on a gun.
 You've got to put some restrictions or ramifications on it.
 I can go outside right now and buy a gun.
 Easy.
 Just like that".
 Additionally, he released a song called "No Guns Allowed" featuring Drake and Cori B in 2013.

 In 2020, Snoop Dogg endorsed former Vice President Joe Biden for President of the United States.
-In contrast, in 2024, he said that he had "nothing but love and respect for Donald Trump".
-Snoop Dogg had previously in 2017 released a video showing a mock execution of Trump in a clown costume.
-In January 2025, he, alongside Soulja Boy and Rick Ross, performed at a Trump-sponsored cryptocurrency event preceding Trump's second inauguration.
+In contrast, he said he had "nothing but love and respect for Donald Trump" in January 2024.
+That November, Snoop Dogg refused to endorse anyone in the presidential election, claiming it was because he doesn't "believe in separating people".

 In August 2025, Snoop Dogg criticized LGBTQ representation in children's films, saying he was "scared to go to the movies".
-In October 2025, Snoop Dogg partnered with GLAAD to support Spirit Day, an annual LGBTQ awareness day.
+In October 2025, shortly after the controversy caused by his August statement, Snoop Dogg partnered with GLAAD to support Spirit Day, an annual LGBTQ awareness day.
 The rapper also collaborated with Jeremy Beloate of The Voice on a new song titled "Love is Love", which was featured on his animated children's show Doggyland.
+In a statement, he said his mission with the projects was "all about love" so as to ensure he was "spreading love and respect for everybody", showing "the next generation that kindness is cool, inclusion is powerful, and love always wins".